ImTheBadWolf/lora_mesh_monorepo/README.md

 ## Configuration variables

 * RESEND_COUNT - how many times should the message be resent until considered as failed
+* RESEND_TIMEOUT - how long to wait before the message is resent (In seconds)
-* ACK_WAIT_TIME - how long to wait for ACK message until message is considered as failed(NAK)
+* ACK_WAIT_TIME - how long to wait (In seconds) for ACK message until message is considered as failed(NAK)

 ---
 ## State flow